Commands Reference¶

 terratidy version --short

-terratidy version --json
+terratidy version --format json

 Output: